rievaps/rievaps/README.md

 <strong>Get to Know Me:</strong><br>
 <p>
-I am a third year student majoring in Information Systems at Multimedia Nusantara University with a specialization in Big Data Analytics.
+I am a fourth year student majoring in Information Systems at Multimedia Nusantara University with a specialization in Big Data Analytics.
 During my studies, I developed analytical and problem-solving skills through several programming languages and tools for data analytics.
 I learned sveral programming languages such as R, Python and SQL also I use Tableau, Microsoft Power BI and Microsoft Excel to visualize the results of my analysis.
 Currently, I am keen to apply, learn, and develop my skills further in data analytics and data science further in the industrial field.
 Here I present some of my mini-projects during my studies, especially projects related to data processing and visualization that I have done.
 </p>

 <br>
 <ul>
-  <li>  🔭 I’m currently working on mini data projects to upgrade my skill</li>
+  <li>  👩🏻‍💻I’m currently on an in internship as Data Analyst</li>
-  <li>  🌱 I’m currently learning and using Python</li>
+  <li>  🌱 I’m currently learning and using Python & Power BI</li>
   <li>  📫 How to reach me: <a href = "https://www.linkedin.com/in/rievaps/"> LinkedIn </a> or <a href="mailto:rievaps@gmail.com">send me an E-mail!</a></li>
   <li>  ⚡ Fun fact: I am active in campus organizations which makes me team-oriented and a critical thinker!</li>
 </ul>